joomla/Manual/docs/general-concepts/forms-fields/standard-fields/sql.md

 Let's take the example where
 - the linked filter field is a category field,
-- the SQL field shows the titles of articles whose category is selected in the category field.
+- the SQL field is an HTML Select field which shows the titles of articles whose category is selected in the category field.

 You want to allow the user to select the category, and then be shown the titles of articles with that category, so that he/she can then select the article.